Hazuki-san/osu-redo/README.md

 # PLEASE READ
-Recent upadte by peppy, b20210810cuttingedge has the new ANTICHEAT update.
+Recent update by peppy, b20210810cuttingedge has the new ANTICHEAT update.
 So this won't be updated until I'm sure I can think of the other way...

 # osu!Redo
 A modified client for multiaccounting on osu!